WPLake > Learning Hub > Theme Templates vs Advanced Views Framework

 Perhaps you're thinking about exploring other packages or composer libraries, but that typically involves investing time in learning library classes and integrating them into your themes or plugins.
 However, we're about to discover a better solution.

-So, what does the Advanced Views plugin have to offer in addressing these issues?
+So, what does the Advanced Views framework have to offer in addressing these issues?

 Advanced Views introduces smart templates for effortless content display.
 It comes with built-in post queries and automated template generation, enabling rapid development while maintaining flexibility.